Adult dental health: Healthy aging

 Flossing your teeth can help keep your gums strong and prevent plaque from building up between teeth.
 Make sure to floss at least once a day, preferably before bed, to clean the places where a toothbrush can’t reach.

-How important is flossing?
-According to the Academy of General Dentistry, flossing is the only activity that can remove plaque from between teeth and below the gumline, where decay and gum disease often begin.
+Why is flossing so important?
+It's the only way to remove plaque from between teeth and below the gum line, where decay and gum disease often begin.

 Special concerns as you age: Most people don't realize how important it is to take care of their gums as well as their teeth.
 Gum disease is an infection of the gum tissue and bone that support the teeth and is the leading cause of tooth loss in adults.
 Most adults show some signs of gum disease.